ktrianta/rust-callgraph-benchmark/README.md

 ## Benchmark Structure

 The benchmark is built around the **main** package, which contains a single binary crate.
-The benchmark is organized in several packages, each one containing a subset of the available ways to call a function/method.
+The benchmark is organized into several packages, each one containing a subset of the available ways to call a function/method.
 These packages are **static_dispatch**, **dynamic_dispatch**, **generics**, **function_pointers**, **conditionally_compiled** and **macros**.